 - Employer matching contributions: Under the plan’s terms, Nancy would've been entitled to an employer matching contribution equal to 3% of compensation based on her 3% missed deferral.
 The required corrective employer contribution to replace the missed matching contribution is 3% times $10,000, or $300, adjusted for earnings.

-The total corrective employer contribution is $450 ($150 missed deferral opportunity plus $300 employer contribution) adjusted for earnings through the date of correction.
+The total corrective employer contribution is $450 ($150 missed deferral opportunity plus $300 employer contribution) and must be adjusted for earnings through the date of correction.

 Example with fixed employer contributions:

 Richard met the eligibility requirements, but his employer didn't permit him to make elective deferral contributions to his SIMPLE IRA plan.
 During the year of exclusion, Richard earned $10,000 in compensation.
 The terms of the SIMPLE IRA plan require an employer contribution for each eligible employee equal to 2% of the employee’s compensation for the calendar year.